Drywall holes happen — from doorknobs, furniture, or simple wear and tear.

 If you’re working with a very small hole such as the examples listed above, these are very inexpensive DIY repairs.
 The approach is as simple as using a type of filler.
-In the drywall industry, this repair is typically done with a spackle.
+In the drywall industry, this repair is typically done with spackle.
 Spackle is a putty that dries much faster than joint compound.
-The one that I would recommend to have, not just for this specific repair, but for any future small holes you may get would be DAP Spackle.
+The one that I would recommend to have, not just for this specific repair, but for any future small holes, is the wall mending kit on Amazon.

 When you have the product, place a small amount of spackle (enough to fill the small hole) onto the putty knife and press the spackle into the hole.
 Once it is filled, use the top end of the putty knife in a scraping motion to smooth the surface out.
-Allow it to dry.
-DAP has a patented spackle that goes on pink and dries to white, so you know when it is ready to sand.
+Allow it to dry, then give it a light sanding with the included sand paper.

-How To Patch A Drywall Hole that is 7” hole or less
+How To Patch a Drywall Hole 7 Inches or Less

 Examples: Door knob holes, recessed light move, electrician fishing holes, plumber left holes

 When working on these “mid-size” holes, you will have a different approach rather than just using spackle.
-In order to make this an effective patch, it should have something in the hole.
+To make this an effective patch, it should have something in the hole.
 I have seen others use mesh tape, but it’s not what I recommend because it will not give the patch any strength.
 If this is a small, 1″ area, then I’d say it’s OK to use mesh.
-The best options out there for patching a drywall hole are either a) drywall itself or b) a fibatape repair patch.
+The best options out there for patching a drywall hole are either a) drywall itself or b) a drywall patch kit.
 I have personally done patches both ways.

 When using a small piece of drywall to patch a drywall hole, there are actually two different methods: